for-hygge/EC-601-A1-Group5/Sprint4/README.md

 # Sprint 4 -  Group 5: RSNA-MICCAI Brain Tumor Radiogenomic Classification
 This is the Sprint 4 of the project.
-In this Sprint, we are committed to test six models we trained in Sprint 3.
+In this Sprint, we are committed to test the models we trained in Sprint 3.
 Then, we focused on the analysis of the results and tried to conclude which model is the best.

 ## Reconstruct Dataset